Comendador Ho Yin Garden

-The Comendador Ho Yin Garden (何賢公園; Jardim Comendador Ho Yin) is a small garden located in a residential area of Sé, Macau, China, named after Ho Yin.
+The Comendador Ho Yin Garden (何賢公園; Jardim Comendador Ho Yin) is a small garden in a residential area of Sé, Macau, named after Ho Yin.

 History

 Comendador Ho Yin Garden was designed by Francisco Caldeira Cabral, opened by the last Governor of Macau Vasco Joaquim Rocha Vieira on 9 October 1993 with the name of Heung Shan Garden (香山公園) or Heung Shan Plaza (香山廣場).

 The garden was renamed on 22 November 1996 by Municipal Council of Macau to commemorate Ho Yin's devotion to Portuguese-Chinese friendship.

 Starting from May 2005, Macau Government started work to renovate the park, including to building a multi-story garage under the park and to cut off the park in order to connect Rua De Pequim and Rua de Luís Gonzaga Gomes.

 The garden was gated until June 2007 after the renovation finished, only to be with gates erected again in 2015.

 Features

 The park is located on Avenida de Amizade and features the Orient Arch as the central piece.